 Welcome back to the Cali sewalong!
 Today we're going to finish the armholes of the bodice with a strip of bias binding.
 This will act as a small facing, strengthening the armhole, and making it neat and tidy!

-bias binding: to make or to buy?
+Bias binding: to make or buy?

 Before we start sewing, a little more about bias binding.
 Fabric that is cut "on the bias" is cut at a 45 degree angle to the selvedge.
 (You'll remember that the pattern piece for the bias strip was placed diagonally across your fabric when we cut out.)
 This means that bias-cut fabric has more stretch, which makes it possible to guide around round shapes like the armhole!

 The Cali dress pattern calls for you to make your own bias binding.
 Although this may seem intimidating, it's quite quick and simple.
 You've even cut the pattern piece for the bias binding strip already!
 Using your iron on a low heat setting (don't burn your fingers, it's a little finicky), iron your strip in half longways.
 This is just to mark the middle of the strip.
 Unfold.
 Fold each long edge in to meet the middle and press.
 Et voilà!
 You did it.